git-shwetank/ACID-Demo/test-cases.md

 - Note the reference of same object again
 - assert the state matches post transaction performed.

+Database Operations scenario

-# test database connection change when transation is in progress
+<h4>test database connection change when transaction is in progress</h4>
 - connection is establised
 - transaction begins
 - execution in progress
 - ...
 - Connection closes / network snapped etc
 - assert that commit is not called in the process and no changes in database state is performed.

+<h4>Concurrency - Case</h4>

+- Pessimistic Lock
+- Optimistic Lock

+Test above scenarios in RDBMS (eg. postgres) and NoSQL Database (e.g. MongoDB) separately and note observations